bocoup/jqfundamentals.com/content/traversing-manipulating/index.md

     $( 'li' ).addClass( 'hidden' );
     $( 'li' ).eq( 1 ).removeClass( 'hidden' );

 If your use case requires adding and removing a class repeatedly, jQuery provides the `.toggleClass()` method.
-You can pass it two arguments: the class to toggle, and an optional flag indicating whether the class should be added or removed.

 The following code adds the class `hidden` if it is not present, and removes it if it is present.

     $( 'li' ).eq( 1 ).toggleClass( 'hidden' );

-If you want to ensure that a call to `.toggleClass()` adds the class, you can take advantage of the optional second argument:

-    $( 'li' ).eq( 1 ).toggleClass( 'hidden', true );

-Similarly, you can pass `false` as the second argument to ensure the class is removed.

 #### Changing style